George Pérez: A Visionary Artist Whose Work Has Shaped Generations

 The Best Wonder Woman

 I make it absolutely no secret that it is George Pérez’s run of Wonder Woman, volume 2, beginning with issue 1 in 1986, that is the best.
 It is the most empowering version of not just the character, but of the Amazons of Themyscira and their mythos, bar none.
 Yes, Diana was molded from clay, and what some fans don’t know is that all of the Amazons were made from clay.
 I believe that this was intentional.
 Sex and conception with the assistance of men were removed from the rebirth of the Amazons after having suffered in their first lifetimes.
-The Amazons were each souls from the Cavern of Souls visited by goddesses of Olympus to create a race of women who could help quell war and promote peace, love, and understanding among humankind.
+The Amazons were all souls from the Cavern of Souls visited by goddesses of Olympus to create a race of women who could help quell war and promote peace, love, and understanding among humankind.
 These souls belonged to women who were slain and horribly mistreated by men.
 Also, Wonder Woman is literally a flying amazon in a world of other superhuman and supernatural beings, I don’t think it is entirely necessary she or the other amazons have traditional births or conceptions.
 Thus, in the Pre-52/Post-Crisis version of Wonder Woman, it was the goddesses of Olympus, not Zeus, who created the Amazons, and later created Diana herself.